 If you have experienced a change in your financial status, or would like to withdraw from the halls for a reason you believe qualifies as an exception to the rule, please complete the following process:

 - The student should complete the petition for release form which will be reviewed by the Housing Appeals Committee, appealing the charges to which you are obligated (ask what this is if you are not sure or check your housing contract).
-This letter should explain what the situation is and why this should entitle you to release from the charges and from your housing contract.
+This form should clearly explain what the situation is and why this should entitle you to release from the charges and from your housing contract.
 Failure to read or agree with the terms of the contract is not a reason for release.
 Please be as specific as possible, failure to include enough relevant information will result in your petition being denied or delayed.

-- Documentation that will prove your claim must be submitted with the appeal letter; for example, a letter from a doctor for medical concerns, an unemployment check stub for a lost job or lay-off, a letter from Financial Aid stating a loss of, or significant change in, aid.
+- Documentation that will prove your claim must be submitted with the petition; for example, a letter from a doctor for medical concerns, an unemployment check stub for a lost job or lay-off, a letter from Financial Aid stating a loss of, or significant change in, aid.